Understanding Animal-Assisted Therapy

 Adults

 Adult clients can benefit from animal-assisted therapy too.
-AAT has been used with adults in a variety of settings including inpatient, outpatient, in hospitals and in correctional facilities.
-AAT with adults has shown benefits of improved mood, decreased anxiety and even a reduction in pain..
+AAT has been used with adults in a variety of settings including inpatient, outpatient, hospitals, and correctional facilities.
+AAT with adults has shown benefits of improved mood, decreased anxiety, and even a reduction in pain.
 The non-judgmental nature of animals seems to be particularly appealing.

 Seniors

 Elderly clients are at significant risk for both physical and mental health issues.
-AAT has been found to provide a number of benefits for elderly persons including combating loneliness, improved physical health, pain reduction and improved mood.
+AAT has been found to provide several benefits for elderly persons including combating loneliness, improved physical health, pain reduction, and improved mood.

-Animal-assisted therapy has been shown to be particularly helpful for elderly clients with dementia in the reduction of agitated behaviors and social interactions.
-It has also shown to improve memory recall, help sequence temporal events and reduce sundowning.
+Animal-assisted therapy is particularly helpful for elderly clients with dementia in the reduction of agitated behaviors and social interactions.
+It has also been shown to improve memory recall, help sequence temporal events, and reduce sundowning.

 PTSD and Trauma

 People who have experienced trauma, including military veterans, may benefit from animal-assisted therapy.
-Research suggests that AAT, particularly with dogs or horses, has shown to significantly improve symptoms of PTSD including reductions in depression, PTSD symptoms, and anxiety levels.
+Research suggests that AAT, particularly with dogs or horses, has been shown to significantly improve symptoms of PTSD including reductions in depression and anxiety levels.

 Hospitals and Long-Term Care Facilities

 Animals have long been a presence in children’s hospitals and programs.
 More recently, hospital-based AAT programs are becoming more common.
-Not only are the animals providing comfort, researchers are finding that children hospitalized with cancer or other illnesses benefit from pet therapy.
-Some of the noted benefits include pain reduction, improvement in mood and reduction in stress.
-Their caregivers also experienced benefits including a reduction in anxiety.
+Not only are the animals providing comfort, but researchers are finding that children hospitalized with cancer or other illnesses benefit from pet therapy.
+Some of the noted benefits include pain reduction, improvement in mood, and stress reduction.
+Their caregivers also experienced benefits including an anxiety reduction.

 Dawn Ferera